January 2025 news

 Here's an update on the latest news and information from West London branch of CAMRA.

-Branch and other local CAMRA events
+Branch events

 Why not join us on one of our branch socials or meetings?
 We'd love to see you!
 Here is a list of our events: